cryptocracy/flows/README.md

 `$ sudo node-red`  // to start manually

-Browse to Server Path example: `http://yoursite.com:1880` to test
+Browse to Server Path example: `http://yoursite.com:1880` to test and make sure it loads the flows Editor.

+### Require Admin Auth on Node-Red Editor

-To enable user authentication on the Editor and Admin API, add the following to your `settings.js` file:
+add the following to your `settings.js` file:

 ```
 adminAuth: {